 Across the world, people want plant-based alternatives for nearly any food product you can imagine.
 Products like meat, grain, and definitely dairy.
 The total market size for non-dairy alternatives in 2020 was more than $21 billion, and it’s expected to grow to $36 billion by 2025, according to a recent market report.
 The plant-based foods form part of a healthy diet, are more sustainable and more eco-friendly.

 That’s why we’re developing a process called PLANTLY.
 We did something similar with CHEASLY.
 That was for only dairy-fresh cheese, and PLANTLY will be for plant-based cheese.

-We’re using our Innovation Centers to help customers test a lot of recipes.
+We’re using our Innovation and Design Centers to help customers test a lot of recipes.
 Some are sweet.
 Others are savory.
 And our work with plant-based food helps customers make the “clean label” products that their customers demand.